-All cups, plates and utensils will be washed and sanitised either in the dishwasher or by using hot, soapy water.
+All cups, plates and utensils will be washed and sanitised either in the dishwasher or by using hot, soapy water, and an appropriate food grade sanitiser.

-As well as washing hands prior to food preparation, staff will also wear disposable gloves.
+As well as washing hands prior to food preparation, Educators will also wear disposable gloves.
 Care must be taken to avoid contaminating food by only using gloves for one continuous task and then discarding them.
 Gloves must be removed, discarded and replaced with a new pair before handling food and before working with ready to eat food and after handling raw food.